Shopify/product-taxonomy/README.md

 | Business & industrial | Coming soon |
 | Office supplies | Coming soon |
 | Services | Coming soon |

-As new verticals are made available in the coming weeks, they will be added to this repository.

 ## Organization